Exact Clustering in Tensor Block Model: Statistical Optimality and Computational Limit: Introduction

 \item \emph{Online Click-through Prediction.} In e-commerce, predicting click-through for user-item pairs in a time-specific way plays an important role in online recommendation system \citep{sun2015provable,shan2016predicting}.
-The click-through data in a specific day can be organized as an order-3 tensor, where each entry is indexed by (users, items, time) and represents whether there is user-item interaction in a time period (e.g., 24 different hours in that day).
-The users/items often exhibit clustering structure due to similar preferences/attributes.
-In addition, the shopping behaviour also varies in time and this heterogeneity depends on the specific group of users and items.
-For instance, salarymen may have more activities in the after-work hours compared with non-office workers. \end{itemize} Additional applications of tensor block model include hypergraph clustering~\citep{ke2019community,chien2019minimax}, collaborative filtering~\citep{zhang2020dynamic} and signal detection in 3D/4D imaging~\citep{zhang2020denoising}, among others.
+The click-through data in a specific day can be organized as an order-3 tensor, where each entry indexed by (users, items, time) represents the total number of user-item interactions in a time period (e.g., 24 different hours in that day).
+The users/items often exhibit clustering structures due to similar preferences/attributes.
+In addition, the shopping behaviour also varies in time, and this heterogeneity depends on the specific group of users and items. \end{itemize} Additional applications of tensor block model include hypergraph clustering~\citep{ke2019community,chien2019minimax}, collaborative filtering~\citep{zhang2020dynamic} and signal detection in 3D/4D imaging~\citep{zhang2020denoising}, among others.